 There are several natural migraine relief alternatives that claim to be effective, but are not scientifically proven.
-Nevertheless, they work for some of us at stopping our attacks.
+Nevertheless, they might work for you to stop your attacks if you start early.
 I've not been this lucky.
-They calm me down but don't abort the attack.

 "getting rid of a full-fledged migraine with nothing but herbal remedies ranks right up there with cleaning up an oil spill with tissues.”